pcardona34/pi-step-initiative/README.md

 1) Building a consistent OS/Desktop compliant with the OPENSTEP specifications and pi 400 hardware: the average user should find there some familiar commodities like a software updater, etc.

-2) Adding significative apps for the user experience and tools for the Developper: this is a Showcase and a Workshop.
+2) Adding significative apps for the user experience and tools for the Developper: this is together a Showcase and a Workshop.

 3) Providing a finalized SD card image to copy and to boot on.